Short ribs braised in red wine and port until incredibly tender and melt in your mouth.

 Strain the sauce and serve.
 Through a large fine mesh sieve, strain the sauce.
 Serve the short ribs with the strained red wine port sauce.

 Serve the short ribs with the strained red wine port sauce.
 My favorite starch to serve under the short ribs is cheesy polenta.
 It can also be served with a creamy mashed potato or al dente pasta.
 These red wine port braised short ribs are also delicious alongside smoked gouda au gratin potatoes or mini hasselback potatoes.
-These brown butter garlic knots or parmesan popovers are a great bread to soak up all of that rich sauce.
+Brown butter garlic knots or black garlic bread is a great bread to soak up all of that rich sauce.

 Storage & Reheating